Appendix H: Restricted-Use Databases

 These are the three broad data collection areas:

 - National Assessment of Educational Progress

 The data that are collected from these data collection efforts are analyzed and presented in

 many reports and documents.
 Research efforts are conducted both internally by the

 Department of Education, within NCES, and also by external educational researchers.

-Following are general descriptions of the current NCES survey databases that contain
+Following are general descriptions of the current IES databases that contain

 individually identifiable information, but that are available under the Privacy Act of

 1974 and the National Education Statistics Act of 1994, as amended.
 Each database description serves

 to define the purpose(s) for which the survey data were collected.